HasiniArambegama/SwaggerAPI_OcelotAPI_Gateway_Project/README.md

 ## Key Features

--API Gateway with Ocelot: The University Management System incorporates Ocelot API Gateway to provide a unified entry point for multiple APIs.
+- API Gateway with Ocelot: The University Management System incorporates Ocelot API Gateway to provide a unified entry point for multiple APIs.
 This simplifies the architecture and ensures efficient routing and load balancing.

--Swagger API Documentation: With Swagger integration, the system offers interactive and comprehensive API documentation.
+- Swagger API Documentation: With Swagger integration, the system offers interactive and comprehensive API documentation.
 Developers can explore and test the APIs effortlessly, leading to faster and error-free development.

--User Management: The system allows easy management of university users, including students, faculty, and administrative staff.
+- User Management: The system allows easy management of university users, including students, faculty, and administrative staff.
 User authentication and authorization mechanisms are implemented to ensure data security.

--Course Management: Efficiently manage courses, including creation, enrollment, and scheduling.
+- Course Management: Efficiently manage courses, including creation, enrollment, and scheduling.
 Keep track of course details, such as credits, prerequisites, and instructors.

--Student Management: Handle student records, registrations, and academic performance.
+- Student Management: Handle student records, registrations, and academic performance.
 Provide a user-friendly interface for students to access their grades and academic information.

--Faculty Management: Manage faculty details, assign courses, and track their teaching schedules.
+- Faculty Management: Manage faculty details, assign courses, and track their teaching schedules.
 Faculty members can also view their courses and student rosters through the system.

 ## Getting Started
 ### Prerequisites